CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

 ##### Example

-The following example displays how to connect to PostgreSQL through a SQL query.
+The following example displays how to connect to Redshift through a SQL query.

 ###### Call